shibatch/grantback/v0.2/GUIDE_FOR_ADOPTERS.md

 ### 7\.
 Using and Modifying This License Template

 The "VOD Reaction License Version 0.2" text template (which you can find at [VOD\_REACTION\_LICENSE.md](VOD_REACTION_LICENSE.md)) is provided to help you establish a clear framework for VOD reuse for your channel.
 Please refer to Section 11 ("Distribution and Modification of This License Document") of the License Template itself for the precise terms under which you may copy, distribute, and modify the template text.

 In summary, those terms allow you to:

 * Copy and Distribute Verbatim: You are permitted to copy and distribute verbatim copies of the License Template document.
 * Adapt by Filling Placeholders: To create *your instance* of the "VOD Reaction License Version 0.2" for your VODs, you must modify the template only by accurately filling in the clearly designated placeholder sections (e.g., \[Licensor's Primary Channel Name\], \[Your Year\], \[Licensor's Designated Channel Name for Attribution\], etc.) with your specific information.
 No other changes to the core legal clauses are permitted if you wish to call your license the "VOD Reaction License Version 0.2" or a confusingly similar name.
 * Creating a New, Different License: If you wish to modify the core legal terms of the License Template (beyond the designated placeholders), the resulting document will be a new and distinct license.
 In such a case, you must not call your modified license the "VOD Reaction License Version 0.2" or use any name that could cause confusion with it.
 You should give your new license a unique name.

+Regarding the document format of your customized license: You may choose to present your license text in various formats (e.g., plain text, PDF, or a word processor document such as .docx) that suit your hosting and sharing preferences, instead of or in addition to Markdown.
+The critical aspect is that the textual content itself must accurately reproduce the VOD Reaction License Version 0.2 template with only the designated placeholders modified, if you wish to call your license by that name.

 This approach to the License Template text is designed to ensure that any license publicly identified as a "VOD Reaction License Version 0.2" maintains a consistent set of core terms, which benefits both Licensors and Licensees by providing predictability and clarity across the community.

 The accompanying guide documents in this repository (like this "Guide for Streamers Adopting..." and the GUIDE\_FOR\_LICENSEES.md template, if provided by the original template author) are typically offered under a more permissive license like Creative Commons CC BY-SA 4.0, allowing you to adapt them for your own community (with attribution and by sharing your adaptations under similar terms).
 Check the specific licensing for guide documents in the repository where you obtained this template.

 ### 8\.
 Disclaimer from the Author of this Template